-- Everyone is asked to assist to make the campus a safe place by being alert to suspicious situations and promptly reporting them - Immediately contact Campus Security (Unisafe) to report the incident.
-State the following: - Nature of the incident - Location of the incident - Description of person(s) involved - Description of property involved - Follow the instructions of Campus Security (Unisafe) - Stay with victim, providing comfort and support until Campus Security (Unisafe) arrive.
+- Everyone is asked to assist in making the campus a safe place by being alert to suspicious situations and promptly reporting them - Immediately contact Emergency Services (111 Police) to report the incident.
+State the following: - Nature of the incident - Location of the incident - Description of person(s) involved - Description of property involved - Follow the instructions from Emergency Services - Stay with victim, providing comfort and support until Emergency Services arrive.